catclops/catclops.github.io/README.md

 ## Welcome to my ENG 388A Profile Page

-This will be a work in progress and my profile will be uploaded in due time

-Your Name
-Spencer Spooner
+Your Name: Spencer Spooner

-Why are you adventuring?
+Why are you adventuring?<br />
 I’ve been surviving on canned cat food for a long amount of time and my supplies have run low.
 This is a matter of survival and self-preservation so I have ventured out to survive.
 I am a 65-year-old man who has lived off of his own inherent selfishness and  am eagerly awaiting the day I can call it quits.
 ㅡ
-Motivation
+Motivation:<br />

 What motivates you?
 Do you want to help people?
 Do you want to serve a cause?
 Own resources?
-Have power?
+Have power?<br />
 My own selfish sense of self-preservation at the expense of others will be my main motivation in surviving.
 I will only help others if it personally benefits me and I do not believe in charity.
 I don’t want to own  anything beyond the required resources required for me to sustain my life.
 The primary motivation for myself is to survive and to live a life of relative comfort until I die.
 I will only associate with those who are useful to my goals.
 Morals do not stand in my way when it comes to my self-preservation.
 ㅡ
-Skills
+Skills:<br />

 What are the key skills  that your character has had that might be useful in the game world?
 Are you a leader?
 Do you have research skills?
-Are you charismatic?
+Are you charismatic?<br />

 I have endured living a life of scavenging like a rat among the hollowed husks of our old civilization.
 I can survive nearly anything due to my desperation and lack of regret when it comes to my actions.
 I am well-versed in surviving out in the wilderness and foraging for my own food.
 I can cooperate with a group but only if it benefits me and if the direction heads toward a situation that does not benefit us (mainly myself) then I will abandon that group immediately because I don’t want to take chances with people that think with their hearts over their brains.
 ㅡ
-Personality
+Personality:<br />

-List 3 positive personality traits, 2 character flaws, and 1 thing you strongly believe.
+List 3 positive personality traits, 2 character flaws, and 1 thing you strongly believe.<br />

 Positive: Adaptable, Willful, Decisive
 Negative: Manipulative, Cowardly